5 min read

 Zimmer Biomet (3/2 – Raymond James Conference)

 Sure, yes, happy to do it.
 As you said, the situation is incredibly fluid.
 Every morning, you wake up, open up the Wall Street Journal, there’s a new article on the coronavirus and how it continues to evolve.
 Look, the way I look at it is our most acute challenge is within China.
 That should be obvious.
-Just to kind of put it into frame and give some perspective, China is about a little less than 5% of our overall global revenue.
+Just to kind of put it into the frame and give some perspective, China is about a little less than 5% of our overall global revenue.
 It’s growing in the low double digits.
-So it’s a very meaningful market for us from not only a scale perspective or from a growth perspective as well.
+So it’s a very meaningful market for us from not only a scale perspective but from a growth perspective as well.
 And what we’ve seen relative to Coronavirus is actually a pretty significant reduction in elective procedures.
 In fact, about 85% to 90% reduction in elective procedures through February.
 So it’s been a pretty significant headwind for us.
 We’ve not seen any significant or material improvement or recovery in February.
 So we expect that at a minimum to continue through March, right?

 Fleetcor (3/2 – Raymond James Conference)